MohamedY-Selim/FTTask/README.md

 Runs the tests on every push to the main or master branches.
 Generates an Allure report.
+Deploys the Allure report to github pages at https://mohamedy-selim.github.io/FTTask

 ### Limitations
 The current implementation only covers the login, user management, and candidates features.
 Additional test cases might be needed for full coverage.